minksW/assnuity/README.md

-drop scripts off at our email (minksmediagroupent@gmail.com) otherwise join the discord (https://bit.ly/assnuity)
+no more scripts will be posted here, if you need scripts visit our discord (https://bit.ly/assnuity)